How much does a polar bear weigh? Enough to break the ice.

 - Which is worse: being bored or being too busy?

 Have everyone physically divide into sides—pro pizza to the right; pro taco to the left.
-Let all the like-minded people discuss the virtues of their position for awhile, and then have a representative try to sell the other side of the room.
+Let all the like-minded people discuss the virtues of their position for a while, and then have a representative try to sell the other side of the room.
 This will give everyone a chance to see things from different perspectives.
 It will open everyone’s minds for a productive meeting.

 37. The Employee-Driven Icebreaker

 This icebreaker takes the cake on ease.
 Have each meeting attendee bring their favorite icebreaker.
-This “icebreaker” can be a joke, a quote, a phrase, an activity—anything at all.
+This “icebreaker” can be a funny joke, a quote, a phrase, an activity—anything at all.
 This icebreaker works because it removes the “Why are you making me do this?” factor.
 Everything employees do will be self-inflicted.

-24. Electric Fence Icebreaker
+38. The Electric Fence Icebreaker

 This icebreaker from Toggl gets employees up and moving as they build an imaginary electric fence and try to cross it without getting “electrocuted.”
 Make the fence by tying some string between two chairs.
 They can cross the fence however they like as long as they don’t go under it.